Breaking up is hard to do.

 - If money is a large driver for you, it is important to question why it took resignation for your employer to recognize your value.
 Good employers are proactive in keeping strong employees through both financial and non-financial recognition.

 - Career development is a big motivator for moving on.
 Your employer likely already knows you are looking to step into the next level, and if the topic doesn’t come up until you are stepping out the door, you should think carefully about when and how your promotion would take effect.
 Is there a concrete timeline?
 Are they being transparent with you?

-- There can be negative repercussions to accepting a counteroffer such as diminished trust and compromised reputation with your manager and colleagues.
+- There can be negative repercussions to accepting a counteroffer such as diminished trust and your loyalty may be questioned with your manager and colleagues.

 - Accepting a counteroffers is typically a short term fix, in fact, the majority of employees who accept counteroffers ultimately end up changing companies within a few short months.